Questions to Ask Your Doctor

 Will this treatment interfere with any medications I am presently taking? affect other health problems I presently have?

 Do you recommend I get a port (an implanted device, generally in the chest area, through which blood is drawn and drugs are infused without repeated needle sticks)? why or why not?

-Do I need to take a bone strengthening medication such as Zometa? why or why not?
+Do I need to take a bone strengthening medication such as Zometa or Xgeva? why or why not?

 Do I need to complete dental work before starting treatment?

 Treatment for mbc is ongoing, and treatment plans change as the disease progresses, or a patient becomes intolerant of a particular treatment.

 A particular treatment may fail you.
 You do not fail the treatment.

 Different treatments have different side effects.
 You have the right to decide what is most important to your quality of life and to communicate this decision to your doctor.
 Be aware that this decision may limit the options your doctor offers.
 We suggest you be receptive to hearing all your options.

 What tests/scans do I need, and how often will I need them?